Lya De Putti: Personal life

 In 1913, she married Zoltán Szepessy de Négyes, a county magistrate at least 10 years her senior.
 The couple had two daughters, Ilona (born 1914) and Judit (born 1916).
 Upon divorcing in 1918, Szepessy told their two daughters that their mother had died; there was even a headstone in a Hungarian cemetery that bore the inscription 'Lya de Putti - died 1920'.
-On 8 March 1932, Szepessy committed suicide in a Budapest hotel due to financial difficulties and grief over de Putti's death; it wasn't until his death that Ilona and Judit learned about their mother's true fate.
+On 8 March 1932, Szepessy committed suicide in a Budapest hotel due to financial difficulties and grief over de Putti's death; it was not until his death that Ilona and Judit learned about their mother's true fate.

 She remarried in 1922 to Louis Jahnke, a Norwegian diplomat.
 Prior to Jahnke, she was married to the Norwegian merchant Ludwig Christensen, who left her widowed when he died of tuberculosis in 1922.

 In the late 1920s, de Putti met banker Walter D. Blumenthal.
 They began a relationship, and de Putti fell in love and wanted to marry him.
 His family did not allow the marriage, however, which resulted in de Putti going on a hunger strike in 1931.
 De Putti once was rumored to be engaged to Count Ludwig von Salm-Hoogstraeten, a former husband of oil heiress Millicent Rogers.
 She denied the engagement.